THINKER - in - RESIDENCE

 Example four

-Working by 'school term' cycles with a content seminar at the beginning of each term. (i.e. 4 dates a year)
+Working by 'school term' cycles with a content seminar/workshop at the beginning of each term. (i.e. 4 dates a year)

 This supports teams who are on their way and need addition stimulus for their thinking.